Do You

 only want to print off, say pages 1,3 and 7.
 Go to File >Print

-> in pages slot type 1,3,7 then O.K.
+> in pages slot type 1,3,7 then OK

 If you only want a portion of a page, highlight the